Mass of the Holy Spirit

 University President Michael J. Graham, S.J., invites students, faculty, staff, and friends to celebrate the beginning of the academic year.
-To do so, the President, with support from the Faculty Committee and the University Staff Committee, has announced that classes will be suspended and offices will be closed from 11:00 a.m. until 1:00 p.m.
+To do so, the President, with support from the Faculty Committee and the University Staff Committee, has announced that classes and meetings will be suspended and offices will be closed from 11:00 a.m. until 1:00 p.m.

 This is an opportunity for the Xavier community, composed of people of a variety of faith traditions, to gather together and be united in common prayer asking for God's blessing on the new year.

-- A multi-club choir will be singing
+- A multi-club student choir will be singing

 History --- In keeping with a long tradition dating from the founding of the great European universities in the 16th century, Catholic high schools and universities celebrate the Mass of the Holy Spirit to mark the beginning of the academic year.
 In fact, within Jesuit circles the practice dates to the first Jesuit school in Messina, Sicily in 1548.
 It has been celebrated at Xavier since 1840 - when Fr.
 John Elet, S.J., the first president, presided – relatively recently as "Spirit Celebration" along with a festive communal gathering.